Chatham, Kent

-Chatham (/ˈtʃætəm/ CHAT-əm) is a town located within the Medway unitary authority in the ceremonial county of Kent, England.
+Chatham (/ˈtʃætəm/ CHAT-əm) is a town within the Medway unitary authority in the ceremonial county of Kent, England.
 The town forms a conurbation with neighbouring towns Gillingham, Rochester, Strood and Rainham.
+In 2020 it had a population of 80,596.

-The town developed around Chatham Dockyard and several Army barracks, together with 19th-century forts which provided a defensive shield for the dockyard.
+The town developed around Chatham Dockyard and several barracks for the British Army and the Royal Navy, together with 19th-century forts which provided a defensive shield for Chatham Dockyard.
 The Corps of Royal Engineers is still based in Chatham at Brompton Barracks.

-The Dockyard closed in 1984, but the remaining major naval buildings are an attraction for a flourishing tourist industry.
+Chatham Dockyard closed on 31 March 1984, but the remaining naval buildings are an attraction for a flourishing tourist industry.
 Following closure, part of the site was developed as a commercial port, other parts were redeveloped for business and residential use, and part was used as the Chatham Historic Dockyard museum.
 Its attractions include the submarine HMS Ocelot.

-The town has important road links and the railway and bus stations are the main interchanges for the area.
-It is the administrative headquarters of Medway unitary authority, as well as its principal shopping centre.
+The town benefits from key transport connections, with Chatham Waterfront bus station and Chatham railway station serving as the main interchanges for the area.
+It is the administrative headquarters of Medway Council. which is a Unitary Authority, as well as its principal retail and shopping location.

+Toponymy

+The name Chatham is first attested in a charter of 880 (surviving in a twelfth-century manuscript); it appears again in a charter of 975 as Cætham, and in the Domesday Book of 1086 as Ceteham.
+The first element of the name comes from the Common Brittonic word that survives in modern Welsh as coed ("woodland").
+The second element is the Old English word hām ("settlement").
+At the point when the current name was coined, then, it meant "settlement at Chat".
+The Old English term for the settlement's inhabitants is also reconstructable from a twelfth-century copy of a charter of 995, as *Cēthǣmas.